 In West Virginia, certain registered voters may receive and vote an absentee ballot by mail.
 This page provides information regarding absentee voting eligibility, process and required forms.

+Voters may submit an absentee application beginning the 84th day before the election.
 The deadline to submit an absentee ballot application is the 6th day before each election.
 Applications must be submitted to your county clerk via fax, U.S. mail, email, or in-person to the county clerk.

 A complete list of the eligibility requirements and information relating to the different forms and qualifications for absentee voting in West Virginia may be viewed at the following link: Eligibility For Absentee Voting in West Virginia.

 County Clerks begin mailing ballots on the 46th day before the election.
 For absentee ballot applications received after the 46th day, ballots are mailed out within 24-hours of receiving the application.
 For instructions on how to vote an absentee ballot, please select one of the links below:

 Instructions for Voting a Paper Ballot by Mail

 Instructions for Voting an Optical Scan Ballot by Mail